vita-rust/vitasdk-sys/examples/std-hello-world/README.md

 cargo vita build vpk --release
 ```

-You can also upload the built vpk to ux0:/download using `--upload` flag:
+You can also upload the built vpk to ux0:/download.
+To do that you must run an ftp server on your VITA
+either by using [VitaShell](https://github.com/TheOfficialFloW/VitaShell) or [vitacompanion](https://github.com/devnoname120/vitacompanion).

+When a server is running use `--upload` flag:

 ```
 cargo vita build vpk --upload --release
 ```

-Or update the `eboot.bin` of an already installed vpk and run it:
+Or update the `eboot.bin` of an already installed vpk and run it.
+Running requires [vitacompanion](https://github.com/devnoname120/vitacompanion) installed.

 ```
 cargo vita build eboot --update --run --release